starshiptr/starshiptr/README.md

 - **Office-IT-Infrastructure** —> bare-metal Windows Server 2022 / AD / RDS for a 15-engineer startup
 - **astro-planner-pipeline** —> voice notes → Microsoft Planner, a pure-Python M365 pipeline
 - **personal-dashboard** —> self-hosted Python/Streamlit dashboard

+Always looking for my projects and ideas to test and mess with .